 - Population growth: As the population of a country grows, so will its public expenditure continue to increase.

-- Inflation: Inflation can contribute to a rise in government expenditure as government spends more in projects and services.
+Inflation: Inflation can contribute to a rise in government expenditures as government spends more in projects and services.

 Unemployment: Attempt by government to combat unemployment usually increases government expenditure.

 Poverty: Attempt by government to alleviate poverty leads to increase in government expenditure.

 Financing of democratic institutions: The financing of democratic institutions like political parties, electoral bodies and electioneering campaigns has led to increase in government expenditure.
 Social security payment: Rising social security payment has led to an increase in government expenditures

 Rise in national debt: Repayment or servicing of huge accumulated debts has increased government expenditure.

 - Economic development: Government’s effort to keep pace with development in the country increases its expenditure, e.g. expenditure on research and development of nuclear weapons

 - Expenditure on was: Expenditure on war and other social dislocations during wars increase government expenditure.

 - Cost of administration: A rise in the cost of general administration such as increase in the salaries of civil servants consequently increases government expenditure.

 - Defense/security expenses: A rise in defense or security expenses also increase government expenditure, e.g. payment of salaries to armed forces and police acquisition of ammunition and raining of armed forces personnel.

 EFFECTS OF PUBLIC EXPENDITURE

 THE EFFECTS OF PUBLIC EXPENDITURE CAN BE SEEN IN THE FOLLOWING MANNER

 - Affects distribution of wealth: Some government expenditure help to redistribute income or wealth of the people.
 For example, the provision of free education, free medical care and low cost housing will benefit the poor masses and by so doing help in alleviating poverty and redistribute wealth.

-- Effects on employment: Government expenditure in the establishment of industries and setting up of employment agencies would go a long way in generating employment opportunities for the people.
+- Effects on employment: Government expenditures in the establishment of industries and setting up of employment agencies would go a long way in generating employment opportunities for the people.